Getting a restful night’s sleep is a challenge

 Generally, the three largest sleep issues affecting cancer patients are insomnia, excessive daytime sleepiness, and restless legs syndrome.

 Excessive daytime sleepiness and fatigue are highly correlated with insomnia.
 In one study of cancer patients, those who reported fatigue were 2.5 times more likely to also have insomnia.

 While fatigue and excessive daytime sleepiness are clinically distinct, they can feel similar to the individual living with them.
 Fatigue refers to a feeling of low energy and exhaustion, which often causes the individual to seek napping as a way of relief.
 As alluded to above, fatigue is a common side effect of cancer treatment.
 Individuals undergoing radiotherapy reported nearly double the amount of fatigue after receiving radiotherapy than before treatment.
 Fortunately, the fatigue returned to normal levels after a period of months.

 As antiemetic medications are prescribed to reduce symptoms of chemotherapy-induced nausea and vomiting, they may introduce new sleep-related symptoms of their own, like excessive daytime sleepiness (EDS).
 EDS describes a sense of drowsiness that lingers throughout the day, even after adequate sleep.
 While EDS is different than fatigue, sufferers seek relief in similar ways: napping.
 If the individual naps for too long, it makes it much harder for them to fall asleep at night, creating a negative cycle of insomnia.

 Getting sufficient sleep on a consistent basis improves your mood and your cognitive functioning, and it keeps your immune system strong.
-If you have cancer or care for someone who does, some of the following therapies or products may help you get more quality sleep.
+If you have cancer, long covid or care for someone who does, some of the following therapies or products may help you get more quality sleep.

 Therapeutic approaches to better sleep for cancer patients